 My husband informed me that Beet Pickled Eggs are classic bar food…apparently they go really well with beer.
 I know nothing about this because I don’t like beer, but his parents used to own two bars, so I’m going to take his word for it.

 One thing is certain – they are super yummy and one of my favorite snacks.
 Similar to my Soy Sauce Eggs, but instead of salty, they’re sweet.
-And aren’t they pretty!?
+They are so easy to make and aren’t they pretty!?

 How to Make Pickled Eggs with Beets